 6. Find a Partner in Crime:

-Not asking you to get married or find a girlfriend; a partner could be someone who can help you to manage time.
+Not asking you to get married; a partner could be someone who can help you to manage time.
 Let me give you a very real example from any local gym.
 You can see those people who have a partner to spot them, doing better.
 A partner motivates you.
 If you could find someone who has the same interests as you, he/she can push you to go the extra mile.

 So, gym buddies aside, what could a partner in crime do for you in the business world?
 I suspect a lot more than you could think of.
 One of the tips to time management is a genuine friend who is there to hone your time management skills.
 If you two have planned something together for a day, your friend could pursue it.
 He will push you to be punctual and get regular at doing it like clockwork.
 That’s what a partner is for.
 Make the right friends at the right department, and you’ve got yourself, someone, to cover the base.

 Every person has a biological clock.
 Some people are active during the day.
 Others are more productive during the late hours of the night.
 On a personal note, I think you should develop a habit of waking up early in the morning.
 That way, you can do more work because you start early.
 This is one of the best tips to time management in my humble opinion.